pallets/quart/docs/how_to_guides/templating.rst

 Templates
 =========

-Quart uses the `Jinja2 <http://jinja.pocoo.org>`_ templating engine, which is well `documented
+Quart uses the `Jinja <https://jinja.palletsprojects.com>`_ templating engine, which is well `documented
-<http://jinja.pocoo.org/docs/templates>`_.
+<https://jinja.palletsprojects.com/templates/>`_.
 Quart adds a standard
-context, and some standard filters to the Jinja2 defaults.
+context, and some standard filters to the Jinja defaults.
 Quart also adds the ability to define custom filters, tests and contexts at an app and blueprint level.